skypto/content-md/dev-knowledge/04-packaging.md

 # Bundling with Node

-This is a long lesson, you may appreciate this experimental clickable index.
+This is a long lesson, you may appreciate the clickable index.
 Consider starting with the Summary:
 * [Intro](#intro)
 * [Our Gulpfile](#our-gulpfile)
 * [Gulp and Tasks](#gulp-and-tasks)